aurora-is-near/evm-bully/doc/server.md

 ## Server setup

-Instructions for a Ubuntu 20.04 LTS development environment.
+Instructions for a local Ubuntu 20.04 LTS development environment.

 ### Some tools